tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

 ## Results

-After the calibration process is finished, the sensor_calibration_manager will display the results in the tf tree and allow the user to save the calibration data to a file.
+After the calibration process is finished, the `sensor_calibration_manager` will display the results in the tf tree and allow the user to save the calibration data to a file.

 <p align="center">
     <img src="../images/marker_radar_lidar_calibrator/menu4.jpg" alt="menu4"  width="500">
 </p>

-To evaluate the calibration result, the user can measure that the calibrated radar points (green) are closer than the initial radar points (red) to the lidar points.
+To evaluate the calibration result, the user can measure that the calibrated radar points (green) are closer than the initial radar points (red) to the lidar points (white).

 ## FAQ

-- During the calibration, why the reflector detection didn't show on the rviz
+- During the calibration, why doesn't the reflector detection show on the rviz?

   1. Make sure the center of the reflector faces toward the radar sensor, and the height of the reflector is enough for the radar to detect.